-Secondary water will be accessible to residents in the available area of the city beginning towards the end of April.
+Secondary water will be accessible to residents in the available area of the city beginning May 1st.
 Below you will find information to assist residents in preparing to connect to secondary water.

 Remember to wear the appropriate safety equipment for each task, operate any tools in a safe manner and in the way they are intended to be used.
 Follow all safety guidelines and protocols of all manufactures.

 Follow all manufacture recommendations and installation instructions.
 Blue Stakes should always be called at least 48 hours prior to any excavation.